idroot45/catetan/_posts/2019-10-17-gamers-gltool-pro-with-game-turbo-game-tuner.md

 This is the full version of Gamers Gltool for free.
 Before purchasing this paid version.
 You can try this gfx tool using download link provided here.
 Features of this app:

-- **Auto Gaming Mode: Automatically configures all the settings of Game Turbo & Game Tuner according to your device specifications.
+- **Auto Gaming Mode**: Automatically configures all the settings of Game Turbo & Game Tuner according to your device specifications.
 - **Game Turbo**: Includes CPU & GPU Boost, RAM & SD Card Booster, System Performance Tuner
 - **Game Tuner**: Includes features of our PUB GFX+ Tool like Zero Lag Mode, Potato Graphics and all other settings.
 - **Ping Booster with Speed Test**: For Optimize your ping by speeding it up.